phkhanhtrinh23/LAMPAT/README.md

 ## About The Project

-This is an implementation of our research "LAMPAT: Low-rank Adaptation Multilingual Paraphrasing using Adversarial Training".
+This is an implementation of **LAMPAT: Low-rank Adaptation Multilingual Paraphrasing using Adversarial Training**.

+LAMPAT has been accepted at the 38th AAAI Conference on Artificial Intelligence (AAAI-24).
+Paper can be found at this [link](https://arxiv.org/abs/2401.04348).

 ![Detail architecture of LAMPAT](image/detail.png)